How to love yourself more if you don’t love yourself… at all?

 I currently work on a huge list of self-help books, so make sure you are subscribed to this blog so you could be notified when it’s published.

-This is a short list of 5 inspirational books for women that are worth to have a look at.
+This is a shortlist of 5 inspirational books for women that are worth having a look at.
 I’ve read them all more than twice, and chances are – I will go through them again in the future.

 If you are looking for budget-friendly ways to read more books, I use Kindle Unlimited for the last two years, and I’ve already read over 50 books for free there.
 They even give you 30 days free trial to check if you’d enjoy the service.
 Try it today.